 Neither the Law Society nor the Scottish Legal Complaints Commission have the power to investigate allegations of criminal activity by a solicitor.
 These should be reported to the police.

 If the Crown Counsel or Procurator Fiscal is an enrolled solicitor, then complaints may be raised against them with the Scottish Legal Complaints Commission (SLCC).
 If the SLCC decides that there is an eligible conduct complaint, then it will be referred to the Law Society for investigation.

 However, neither the Law Society nor the SLCC can consider complaints about decisions made by Crown Counsel or a Procurator Fiscal in relation to prosecuting a crime or investigating a death.
 Legislation provides that the exercise of discretion by Crown Counsel or a Procurator Fiscal in relation to prosecuting a crime or investigating a death cannot be considered as a complaint.

-Yes, you can complain about the service you have received from the Scottish Legal Complaints Commission.
+Yes, you can complain about the service you have received from the Scottish Legal Complaints Commission (SLCC).
 The SLCC has a process for dealing with complaints about the service it has provided.
 For more information, please refer to the SLCC's website.

 If you wish to challenge a decision the SLCC has made regarding your complaint, then you must lodge an appeal with the Court of Session.
 There will ordinarily be strict time limits for doing so.
 The Court of Session may be contacted by post at: